simonyjung/homelab/README.md

 ## 👋 Introduction

-Welcome to the publicly available documentation and configuration of KC01, Simon's kubernetes homelab cluster.
+Welcome to KC01, Simon's Kubernetes homelab cluster.
+This repository contains its public documentation and configuration.
-As someone that occasionally interviews Site Reliablity Engineers, I've always found myself to appreciate candidates with a nice homelab.
+As someone who occasionally interviews Site Reliability Engineers, I appreciate candidates with well-documented homelabs.
-This is my attempt to learn and document my homelab so I can have better conversations with Site Reliability/DevOps Engineers.
+This project serves as both a learning exercise and documentation effort, aiming to facilitate better conversations with Site Reliability and DevOps Engineers.

 ## 🏃 GitOps